Routing

 Path Prefix

-Route collections can be grouped by path in URL:
+Route collections can be divided according to the path in the URL:

 $router = new RouteList;